-In this article we are going to learn how argon ionization detectors works?
+Hi fiends, in this article, we are going to learn how argon ionization detectors work along with diagrams and detailed description.

 Working of argon ionization detector: